open-contracting/deploy/docs/maintain/databases.rst

    .. note::

-      See :ref:`pg-recover-backup` for more information on the pgbackrest restore function.
+      See :ref:`pg-recover-backup` for more information on the pgBackRest restore function.

 #.
 Start PostgreSQL and monitor: